Beater board surfboard is the latest trend that has quickly become one of the most popular surfboards for any dedicated surfer’s quiver.

 - Three fins & a leash included

-My favorite on the list – the 4-4 and 5-5 are very well made beater foamboards for gnarly shore breaks.
-The brand has an awesome variety of surfboards for literally anyone – from beginner surfers to experts; affordable longboards, hybrids, shortboards, longboards, etc. What stands out the most about their beater boards has the thruster set-up.
+The 4-4 and 5-5 are very well-made beater foamboards for gnarly shore breaks.
+The brand has an awesome variety of surfboards for literally anyone – from beginner surfers to experts; affordable longboards, hybrids, shortboards, longboards, etc. What stands out the most about their beater boards has the thruster setup.
 Check out their website for VIDEO INSTRUCTION about the board as well!

 Size: 48″ x 22″ x 2″